These offline marketing techniques, once common knowledge, are largely unknown to today's generation of marketers.

 That's because the Internet has diminished their usage.
 So the market is less crowded with these types of promotions – and when YOU use them, they stand out more.

-"Lost" manuscript in a new e-book edition
+"Lost" manuscript in an e-book edition

 To make a long story short, I acquired the exclusive rights to this out-of-print small business advertising classic.